uselotus/lotus-docs/docs/plan-management/creating-plans.md

 Plan components associate metrics to your given plan, and include the price you want to charge for them.

 Charges are configured through tiers.
-This format can represent per unit pricing, packaged pricing, traditional tiered pricing, stair-step pricing, or free pricing.
+This format can represent per-unit pricing, packaged pricing, traditional tiered pricing, stair-step pricing, or free pricing.

-In addition since you can set ranges, you can also dictate whether the metric has a limit that the user cannot exceed, which can then be checked in your [frontend](../subscription-lifecycle/managing-access.md)
+In addition, since you can set ranges, you can also dictate whether the metric has a limit that the user cannot exceed, which can then be checked in your [frontend](../subscription-lifecycle/managing-access.md)

 Each tier can have a different type: